Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Home page.md

 {"dg-publish":true,"permalink":"/semester-1/home-page/","tags":["gardenEntry"]}
 ---

-Unofficial University of Southampton BSc Mathematics Notes, written by a current 1st-year student.
+# Unofficial University of Southampton BSc Mathematics Notes
+## Written by a current 1st-year student.

 These notes are **not official** and are based on my understanding of lectures, problem sheets, and independent reading.